DavidLanglamet/ixdMine/README.md

 ## CodingIxD - Body data project: Balance

+This is a student project within the context of [CodingIxD](https://codingixd.mi.fu-berlin.de)

 # Project Overview
 Balance is a project focused on integrating Fitbit data to visually represent both heart rate and stress levels.
 Our primary objective is to offer a unique and engaging visualization of this data.